 A strengthened Drive Sweden presence at a European level, where the Swedish ecosystem and prioritized questions are highlighted, can also boost our partners’ competitiveness and create new business opportunities.

 Drive Sweden Silicon Valley

 Silicon Valley is one of the most important areas in the world when it comes to the development of new mobility solutions.
-Drive Sweden started a project in December 2018 to place us in this context and since then we have a resource in place in Palo Alto.
+Drive Sweden started a project in December 2018 to place us in this context and since then we have tied a lot of connections.
 By also becoming a member of the Nordic Innovation House, we have created an arena for connecting our network with other stakeholders at the forefront of the mobility industry.